 - Windows 7: Click the Start button, right-click Computer, and click Properties.
 Then look under Windows activation.

 - Windows 8.1: Go to Control Panel, click System and Security, and click System: Then look under Windows activation.

-- Windows 10: Open the Settings app, go to Update & security, and navigate to Activation.
+- Windows 10: Open the Settings app, click on Update & security, and navigate to Activation.

-If you’re copy of Windows 10 isn’t activated, you can get more information in the “Windows 10 activation errors” web page.
+If your copy of Windows 10 isn’t activated, you can get more information on the “Windows 10 activation errors” web page.

 If you have activated a free copy or bought and activated a copy of Windows 10 from the Store, you have a “digital license” (digital entitlement) for that device.

-A product key will be needed to activate Windows 10, when you install the operating system for the first time, and your device never had an activated copy of Windows 10 on it.
+A product key will be needed to activate Windows 10 when you install the operating system for the first time, and your device never had an activated copy of Windows 10.

 Then you can use the Activation Troubleshooter.
-Go to Settings > Update & security > Activation, click Troubleshoot, sign-in with your Microsoft Account.
+Go to Settings > Update & security > Activation, click Troubleshoot, and sign in with your Microsoft Account.
 Then select your computer your the list of digital licenses associated with your account, check This is the device I’m using right now, and click Activate.
-If the activation fail, then you’ll need to contact customer support for assistants.
+You’ll need to contact customer support for assistants if the activation fails.

-Update, October 14, 2015: Microsoft will make easier to activate Windows 10 with Threshold 2.
-Starting Windows 10 build 10565, users will be able to use their Windows 7, Windows 8, and Windows 8.1 product key to do a clean install of Windows 10 without having to do the upgrade first — full details on the changes here.
+Update October 14, 2015: Microsoft will make it easier to activate Windows 10 with Threshold 2.
+Starting Windows 10 build 10565, users will be able to use their Windows 7, Windows 8, and Windows 8.1 product keys to do a clean install of Windows 10 without having to do the upgrade first — full details on the changes here.

-Update, July 9, 2016: On July 29th, Microsoft is ending the free offer to upgrade free to Windows 10.
+Update July 9, 2016: On July 29, Microsoft is ending the free offer to upgrade free to Windows 10.
 Everyone who has upgraded will retain the digital license for the life of the device.
-This means that if you reinstall Windows 10 with the Anniversary Update your computer will remain activated.
+If you reinstall Windows 10 with the Anniversary Update, your computer will remain activated.